Colin-XKL/sticky/README.md

-# Pinfo
+# The Sticky
 Pin the info you need
 Your next desktop

 ## Introduction
 Desktop productivity?
 What is it?
-Todo list, Kanban, Stiky notes, etc...
+Todo list, Kan ban, Sticky notes, etc...
 All in all, they are just list and content cards.
-Introducing THE NEXT DESKTOP: The Stikys
+Introducing THE NEXT DESKTOP: The Sticky

 > **Flexible**: Use it in your own way
 > **Cross-platform**: Use it in your favorite device